Home in a Lunchbox by Cherry Mo

 Marine biologists study the plants and animals in the ocean.
 They learn about how humans impact the oceans.

 This book is a Blastoff Reader from the Careers in STEM series.
 There are 2-3 sentences per page and uses many text features such as bold words, table of contents, glossary, photographs and captions.
 They also include brief information about a famous marine biologist.This book explains what a marine biologist is, does, and how to become a marine biologist.
-The careers in this series introduce readers to careers they may not know about.
+The books in this series introduce readers to careers they may not be familiar with.

 Careers in STEM: Microbiologist by Lisa Owings